zoldello/Gramene-Tree/README.md

 -  Download or clone the code

-- Step 2: Fetch dependencies by running:
+-  Fetch dependencies by running:

 ```
 npm install